Pinconning River

-The Pinconning River (Ojibwe Opinikaaning-ziibi (syncope as Pinkaaning-ziibi), "River at potatoing-grounds") is a small river on the central Lower Peninsula of Michigan in the United States.
+The Pinconning River (/ˌpɪnˈkɑːnɪŋ/ pin-KAHN-ing; Ojibwe Opinikaaning-ziibi (syncope as Pinkaaning-ziibi), "River at potatoing-grounds") is a small river on the central Lower Peninsula of Michigan in the United States.
 It is 15.6 mi long and flows to Saginaw Bay of Lake Huron, draining an area of 26.6 sqmi.
 Via Lake Huron and the Great Lakes system, it is part of the larger watershed of the St. Lawrence River.

 The Pinconning River's course and watershed are entirely in northern Bay County.
 It begins in Mount Forest Township, approximately 9.4 mi west of the city of Pinconning, and flows generally eastward, through Pinconning Township and Pinconning.
 It flows into Saginaw Bay in Pinconning Township, approximately 2.2 mi east of Pinconning.
 Its largest tributary is the South Branch Pinconning River, which is 6.2 mi long and flows into the Pinconning River upstream of Pinconning.

 The Saginaw Bay Land Conservancy owns a nature preserve, the Pinconning Nature Preserve, along the river in Pinconning Township.
 Bay County operates a county park, Pinconning Park, on the north bank of the river at its mouth.